tahmee/tahmee/README.md

 ### 👋 Hi there!
 Welcome to my Hub!

 ## 🚀 About Me

 - 🔄 Transitioning from Data Science to Data Engineering
-- 🛠️ Currently focused building on Python, SQL, Data Modeling & Warehousing
+- 🛠️ Currently focused on building with Python, SQL, Data Modeling & Warehousing
 - ⏱️ Learning and building weekly projects to reinforce my skills

 ## 🧩 Projects